bottlenoselabs/sokol-cs/README.md

 - ⭕ means the graphics API is supported on the platform but not by `sokol`.
 - OpenGL is deprecated for macOS; recommended to only use Metal for macOS if hardware supports it.
 All Apple platforms support Metal and are supported with .NET using [Xamarin](https://dotnet.microsoft.com/apps/xamarin).
 - Android is supported with .NET using [Xamarin](https://dotnet.microsoft.com/apps/xamarin).
-- As of Q4 2019, WebAssembly is made possible with .NET using [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor).
+- As of Q4 2018, WebAssembly is made possible with .NET using [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor).
 I have not tried to get Sokol working with Blazor yet.
-- As of Q4 2019, consoles are made possible with .NET using [BRUTE](http://brute.rocks).
+- As of writing in Q1 2020, consoles are made possible with .NET using [BRUTE](http://brute.rocks).
 However, the tool is not yet released to the general public.
 Also, SDK licenses are required for each console.
+You can read more about the plans for this technology in [this MonoGame GitHub issue](https://github.com/MonoGame/MonoGame/issues/7003#issuecomment-581481032).
 - As of Q2 2019, [.NET 5 has been accounced as the next .NET Core that will unify desktop, mobile, browser, consoles, and other platforms](https://devblogs.microsoft.com/dotnet/introducing-net-5/).
 Thus, adopting .NET Core *now* is future proofing.

 ## Contributing